sched-ext/scx/README.md

 $ meson install -C build
 ```

-Note: `meson setup` will also fetch the libbpf submodule and `meson compile` will build it.
+Note: `meson setup` will also clone the libbpf repo and `meson compile` will build it.

 #### Dynamic linking against libbpf
 ```